 Key populations-including sex workers, gay men and other men who have sex with men (MSM), transgender people and people who inject drugs-have been disproportionately impacted by the HIV epidemic.
-For instance, people who inject drugs are 35 times more likely to become infected with HIV.
-Similarly, the likelihood of HIV infection is 28 times higher among gay men and MSM, 30 times higher among sex workers, and 14 times higher among transgender people.
+For instance, people who inject drugs, gay men, MSM and sex workers are roughly 30 times more likely to become infected with HIV.
+Similarly, the likelihood of HIV infection is at least 10 times higher among transgender people.
 This vulnerability to HIV infection observed among key populations is driven by various factors, including marginalisation, stigma and discrimination, all of which contribute to reduced access to health services.